 Standard grub at your regular-season Carolina Panthers game.
-Sometimes, the main course is roast beast, so you load up on, clockwise from top left, a Krispy Kreme, some garlic bread, pasta with veggies, and salad with ranch dressing.
+Sometimes, the main course is a roast beast, so you load up on, clockwise from top left, a Krispy Kreme, some garlic bread, pasta with veggies, and salad with ranch dressing.

-Before Elise fell in love with Warren Wilson College, we visited Nova Southeastern.
+Before Madison fell in love with Warren Wilson College, we visited Nova Southeastern.
 We raced against a major storm on the way south that would devastate Columbia, S.C., with flooding.
 On Day One, it was just a rainy day and Chick-fil-A.

 From the same trip to Ft.
 Lauderdale, Fla.
 By this time, we’d talked about how Nova Southeastern wasn’t a fit.
 We were about to leave and visit Stetson University.
 But first, a morning walk on Pompano Beach.

 Oh, food.
-This is Grace, worshiping at the shrine of pizza.
+This is Camdyn, worshiping at the shrine of pizza.
 I can’t remember the name of the place, but the pie was good.
 Grace requested meatball pizza, because she’d never had it.
 We managed our Friday pizza tradition on the road for a soccer tournament.

-Second-place medals aren’t Grace’s favorite, but I’m awfully proud when she plays, medal or not.
+Second-place medals aren’t Camdyn’s favorite, but I’m awfully proud when she plays, medal or not.
 We stopped off after that tournament final (she’s still in uniform) at Harris-Teeter.
 Never too old to ride a dragon, apparently.

-Grace and her friend after a showing of Knight at Dawn, a theatrical take on the Magic Treehouse book of the same name.
+Camdyn and her friend after a showing of Knight at Dawn, a theatrical take on the Magic Treehouse book of the same name.
 After a performance, I love to bring my girls flowers – even ugly ones.

 Yep.
 That’s Green Bay Packers quarterback Aaron Rodgers.
 My girls love the guy.
 He’s a fantasy keeper, of course.
 On this day, though, he fielded questions about why he tossed a Microsoft Surface after reviewing a late-game mishap.